mateuszjurewicz/notes_public/English Vocabulary.md

 - `(false) bill of goods`
 as in "to be sold a (false) bill of goods, means to be made a false promise.
 Bill of goods is just a list of items, negative connotation comes from paying for a list of items but never actually receiving the items.
 In RDR2 Arthur responds to being threatened with _eternity_ with "I hope it's hot and terrible, otherwise I'll feel I've been sold a false bill of goods".
 - `blithe` (adj) and `blithely` carefree and lighthearted, lacking due concern, casual.
-E.g. Fear ____ly continues to steal things despite her lack of sleight of hand.
+E.g. Fearne ____ly continues to steal things despite her lack of sleight of hand.
 - `Boston marriage`
 historically, the cohabitation of two wealthy women, independent of financial support from a man.
 The term is said to have been in use in New England in the late 19th/early 20th century, refers to Henry James novel.
 Some of these relationships were romantic in nature and might now be considered a lesbian relationship; others were not.
 - `bury the lede`